 Sylvia made a friend in America, Elizabeth Wade White, who was a young poet and a dissatisfied heiress.
 Their relationship turned bitter when Valentine and Elizabeth fell in love, and Elizabeth would not let go.
 Read the story of their tumultuous relationships in Peter Haring Judd’s The Akeing Heart.

-While her first novel, a fantasy, was succeeded by realist works and historical novels, Sylvia did not abandon the genre.
+While Sylvia’s first novel, a fantasy, was succeeded by realist works and historical novels, she did not abandon the genre.
 In 1940 she wrote The Cat’s Cradle Book, a wildly imaginative collection of fables purporting to come from the tradition of cats telling tales to their kittens, and prefaced it with a long short story about her life with Valentine in a Norfolk manor, with their cats.
 These, and other fantasy short fictions, have been republished as Of Cats and Elfins.

-After Valentine’s death Sylvia Townsend Warner made a change in her writing.
+After Valentine’s death Sylvia made a change in her writing.
 ‘I’m sick of the human heart.
 I want to write something completely different.’
 She wrote the dark fantastical stories that would become Kingdoms of Elfin.